 Osteoarthritis of the knee is a condition that affects millions of people worldwide.
-Overtime, the cartilage and ligament around your knee wears down.
-As we age, the cartilage can become weaker and brittle, which increases the risk of injury and other complications.
+Over time, the cartilage, fascia, and ligaments around your knee wear down.
+As we age, the cartilage can become weaker and thinner, which increases the risk of injury and other complications.
 Unfortunately, this typically leads to knee replacement surgery, a procedure that’s performed on about 600,000 people in America every year.

 Stem Cells for Knees: How Does It Work?

 In the stem cell procedure, you and your doctor have several choices.
 Stem cells can be harvested from your bone marrow, abdominal fat, or umbilical blood of a new born baby.
-Once the stem cells are ready, they’re injected directly into the injured area.
-This can be an effective way to treat a variety of knee conditions including:
+As a stem cell doctor, Dr. Blatman has experience with all these sources of stem cells.
+Those from new born placenta and birth products tend to have the best treatment results.
+Once the stem cells are ready, they can be injected directly into the injured area or intravenously.
+These can be an effective way to treat a variety of knee conditions including:

 - Meniscus Tears